AlifioDitya/Housing-Prices-Advanced-Regression/README.md

 ## Acknowledgments
 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset [1].
-I would also like to give my appreciation to Krish Naik as the encoding and hyperparameter tuning steps and are directly borrowed from the YouTube video referenced at [2].
+I would also like to give my appreciation to Krish Naik as the encoding and hyperparameter tuning steps are directly borrowed from the YouTube video referenced at [2].

 ## Reference
 - [1] Anna Montoya, DataCanary.
 (2016). _House Prices - Advanced Regression Techniques_.
 Kaggle. https://kaggle.com/competitions/house-prices-advanced-regression-techniques